paulnbrd/pyframe/README.md

 # PyFrame
 By paulnbrd.

- A python written pygame utilities, based on sprite and simplicity
+ A python written pygame utilities, based on classes and simplicity

+# Examples
+see "examples/" for examples.

 # License
 See https://github.com/paulnbrd/pyframe/blob/master/LICENSE for the license